 Instructions

-- Next in a large bowl combine spinach, stuffing mix and all remaining ingredients.
+- Next in a large bowl combine the spinach, stuffing mix and all the remaining ingredients (butter, Italian seasoning, garlic powder, finely diced onion, beaten eggs, and parmesan cheese).
+Mix all the ingredients together until thoroughly combined.

-- Next using a spoon or small cookie scoop, scoop small portions of mixture and roll using your hands into small balls.
-Place spinach balls on a parchment or non-stick foil lined baking sheet spaced apart.
+- Using a spoon or a medium cookie scoop, scoop small portions of the spinach mixture and roll it using your hands into small balls.
+Place the spinach balls on a parchment or non-stick aluminum foil lined baking sheet spaced apart.

 Notes